 You can try to remove a virus manually.
 For this, you have to find all the supporting files of the malware software and delete them.
 But you should understand that the programs may spread out their service files in different hidden folders on your system.
 Thus, searching for all these files manually seems to not be a good idea.
 That’s why we recommend to entrust this task to App Cleaner & Uninstaller.

 App Cleaner & Uninstaller is a tool for uninstalling any software from your system, both completely and safely.
 It’s very important to remove applications with all their service files and be sure that it left no remaining files on your disk.
 App Cleaner & Uninstaller automatically finds all the files related to a particular application.
 Thus, a malware software has no chance to leave traces and still show you pop-ups.
-You can download App Cleaner & Uninstaller from the App Store and finally stop pop-ups on your Mac.
+You can download App Cleaner & Uninstaller and finally stop pop-ups on your Mac.
 Here are three easy steps for that: